SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 ## How Does Agile Toolkit Tackle These Challenges?

 Compared to a typical PHP MVC framework, the design of Agile Toolkit is quite radical.
-Our choices have been driven by three overriding goals:
+Our choices have been driven by three key goals:

 + Harnessing the **Abstraction Principle** so developers can work with the web technology smörgåsbord through a consistent PHP API
 + Harnessing the **Composability Principle** so developers can build complex business and interface components from smaller, tested subcomponents